 In 2006, the Company entered into an agreement with the Italian Ministry of Industrial Activities for the incentive program denominated "Integrated Package of Benefits-Innovation of the working national program 'Developing Local Entrepreneurs'" for the creation of a centralized information system in Santeramo in Colle that will be utilized by all Natuzzi points-of-sale around the world.
-This agreement acknowledges costs of $\mathfrak E$ 7.2 million and $\mathfrak E$ 1.9 million for the development and industrialization program, respectively.
+This agreement acknowledges costs of ε 7.2 million and ε 1.9 million for the development and industrialization program, respectively.
 On March 20, 2006, the Italian Industrial Ministry issued a concession decree providing for a provisional grant to the Company of $\mathfrak E$ 2.8 million and a loan of $\mathfrak E$ 4.3 million, to be repaid at a rate of 0.74% over 10 years.
-In December 2006, the Company provided the aforementioned Committee with the list of expenses to be acknowledged under such project and that have been incurred between July 2005 through December 31, 2006 (such expenses amounted to $\mathfrak E$ 4.1 million).
-Additionally, in February 2008 and September 2008, the Company sent the list of all the remaining expenses incurred up to November 2007 (date of completion of the program) amounting to $\mathfrak E$ 6.7 million.
-In April 2009, the Italian Government provided a $\mathfrak E$ 3.9 million subsidized loan and a $\mathfrak E$ 1.9 million operating subsidy to the Company.
+Between December 2006 and September 2008, the Company provided the aforementioned Committee with the list of expenses to be acknowledged under such project and that have been incurred between July 2005 and November 2007 (date of completion of the program) totaling € 10.8 million.
+In April 2009, the Italian Government provided, as advance payment, a € 3.9 million subsidized loan and a € 1.9 million operating subsidy to the Company.
+In 2010, the Ministry Committee has completed the acknowledgement of all of the costs incurred by the Company under the aforementioned project and, therefore, is expected to issue shortly the final decree necessary for the disbursement of the subsidies still owed to the Company.

 During 2008, the Italian Ministry of Industrial Activities approved a new incentive program, entitled "Made in Italy - Industry 2015."
 The objective of this program is to facilitate the realization and development of new production technologies and services with high innovation value in order to stimulate awareness for products that are made in Italy.
-In December 2008, the Company submitted to the Italian Ministry of Industrial Activities its proposal, entitled "i-sofas", which is pending approval.
+In December 2008, the Company submitted to the Italian Ministry of Industrial Activities its proposal, entitled "i-sofas."
 The "i-sofas" program envisions a total investment of $\mathfrak E$ 3.9 million, up to $\mathfrak E$ 1.7 million of which may be contributed as a grant by the Italian Ministry of Industrial Activities.
-In March 2010, the Company was informed by the Italian Ministry of Industrial Activities that the "i-sofas" program had been approved but that it did not enter the final list for the capital contribution allocation because the funds that were budgeted by the Ministry for such incentive program were already assigned to other companies.
+In March 2010, the Company was informed by the Italian Ministry of Industrial Activities that the "i-sofas" program had been approved and subsequently, in May 2010, the Company was also entitled to a grant from the Italian Government.
+According to the final approval, the related total capital grants under the "Made in Italy - Industry 2015" program were reduced from $\mathfrak E$ 3.9 million to the final amount of $\mathfrak E$ 1.9 million and, accordingly, capital grants for $\mathfrak E$ 0.8 million.

 In November 2008, the Puglia regional authorities launched an incentive program in order to support companies located in the Puglia regional district that intend to invest in new production process changes, production diversification and industrial research.
-In January 2009, the Company submitted its proposal, entitled "UthinkLean," which is pending to approval.
-The "UThinkLean" program envisions a total investment of $\mbox{\ensuremath{\mathfrak{e}}}$ 11.3 million, up to $\mbox{\ensuremath{\mathfrak{e}}}$ 3.7 million of which may be contributed as a grant by the Puglia regional authorities.
-However, there can be no assurance that the Company will receive any such grants.
+In January 2009, the Company submitted its proposal, entitled "UthinkLean".
+The "UThinkLean" program envisions a total investment of $\mathfrak E$ 11.3 million, up to $\mathfrak E$ 3.7 million of which may be contributed as a grant by the Puglia regional authorities.
+However, in April 2011, the Company was informed by the Puglia regional authorities that this program was not approved for a grant.